ksu-is/WSB-Stock-Scalper/README.md

+**WSB-Stock-Scalper**
-This program searches certain subreddits of reddit in an effort to gather information about a stocks perception.
-The user inputs a keyword associated with a stock or the name of the stock itself, and then the program returns a tally of words or phrases that either have positive or negative connotations.
+This program searches certain subreddits of reddit in an effort to gather information about a stock's perception.
+This program takes two inputs, the name of a stock the user is interested in and a subreddit from which to gather the information.
+The program returns a tally of words or phrases that have positive or negative connotations and assigns a score to the stock's desireablity.